ubisoft/mobydq/README.md

 * [sqlalchemy](https://www.sqlalchemy.org/) (1.1.14)

 ## ODBC Drivers
-This framework uses **pyodbc** to connect to databases.
-It requires to have the proper ODBC drivers installed on your machine.
+This framework uses **pyodbc** to connect to various databases.
+For each type of database engine you wish to connect to, it requires to have the corresponding ODBC drivers installed on your machine.

+# Getting Started
+Skip the bla bla and run your data quality indicators by following the [Getting Started](https://github.com/alexisrolland/data-quality/wiki/Getting-Started) guide.
+For a better understanding of the framework, its concepts and how it works, we recommend you refer to the documentation below.

 # Documentation
 The complete documentation is available on [Github wiki](https://github.com/alexisrolland/data-quality/wiki).